 The country has witnessed significant political and economic changes since 2011.
 Through this transition, which includes periods of political unrest, the main income sources of the economy have been negatively impacted, particularly in the tourism sector, as well as revenues from the Suez Canal, oil and remittances from Egyptians working abroad, affected by the global economy.

 Egypt ranks 131 on the Gender Inequality Index out of 155 countries.
-Women hold only 2.2 per cent of parliamentary seats, 44 per cent have reached at least secondary education compared to 60 per cent of their male counterparts, and 23 per cent participate in the labour market compared to 74 per cent for men (Human Development Report, 2015).
+Women now hold 89 of parliamentary seats; the highest in Egypt's history, 44 percent have reached at least secondary education compared to 60 percent of their male counterparts, and 23 percent participate in the labour market compared to 74 percent for men (Human Development Report, 2015).

 At this point in Egypt's History...